Speakers

 Yael Niv Headshot

-Yael Niv, PhD, Professor Psychology and Neuroscience, Princeton University
+Yael Niv, PhD, Professor Psychology & Neuroscience, Princeton University

 Yael Niv is a professor of neuroscience and psychology at Princeton University.
 Her lab studies the computational processes underlying reinforcement learning, focusing on how attention, memory and learning interact to construct task representations that allow efficient learning through optimal generalization.
 She is co-founder and co-director of the Rutgers-Princeton Center for Computational Cognitive Neuropsychiatry, where she is applying ideas from reinforcement learning to understanding and treating mental illness.
 Her proudest career accomplishment is winning a graduate mentoring award.
 In her nonexistent spare time, she is a mom to two awesome boys, and an activist within and outside academia.

-James O. Pawelski, PhD, Professor of Practice, Director of Education; Master of Applied Positive Psychology Program, University of Pennsylvania
+James Pawelski, PhD, Professor of Practice, Director of Master of Applied Positive Psychology, Director of Humanities and Human Flourishing Project, University of Pennsylvania

 James O. Pawelski, Ph.D., is professor of practice and director of education in the Positive Psychology Center at the University of Pennsylvania, where he also serves as adjunct professor of Religious Studies.
 Having won a Fulbright Scholarship and earned a doctorate in philosophy, he is the founding director of the Humanities and Human Flourishing Project, which has been designated a National Endowment for the Arts Research Lab.